 Meet the Board

-To contact the Board, please email email@example.com.
+To contact the Board, please email firstname.lastname@example.org.
+Only one e-mail addressed to the Board of Directors is necessary.
+Board members and the Superintendent will each receive a copy.
 Individual Board email addresses are linked below.
-Only one copy of correspondence addressed to the Board of Directors is necessary.
-Board members will each receive copies.

 Harlan Gallinger is a product of the Washington State public school system.
 He earned his Bachelor of Science degree in chemistry from the University of Puget Sound and then graduated from the University of Washington School of Medicine in 2007.
 He practices Emergency Medicine in the Multicare Health System, including Mary Bridge Children's Hospital.
 He believes strongly in serving the community, advocacy, and equity.
 His desire is that every student in the District has equal opportunity to rigorous curriculum and the necessary supports to be successful.